jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EX 21B Non-attributing active CFCs
 Non-attributing active CFC
-(1) Non-attributing active CFC, for an accounting period and a person (the interest holder), means a CFC that, alone or as part of a test group of companies under section EX 21D or EX 21E, meets the requirements of subsection (2) or (3).
+(1) Non-attributing active CFC, for an accounting period and a person (the interest holder), means a CFC— (a) for which the interest holder is not affected by an election under section EX 73 for the accounting period; and (b) that meets the requirements of subsection (2) or (3), alone or as part of a test group of companies under section EX 21D or EX 21E.
 CFC meeting test in section EX 21D or EX 21E
 (2) A CFC is a non-attributing active CFC—
   (a) under section EX 21D, if the CFC meets the requirements of that section and paragraph (b) does not apply: